matt4biz/oak/README.md

 Binary numbers display in multiples of 8 bits, octal in multiples of 3 digits, and hexadecimal in multiples of 4.
 Thus 12 will show in 8 bits, but 257 will show in 16 bits in binary mode; both will show using 4 digits in hexadecimal mode, while 65536 will show using 8 hex digits.

 There will be no support for converting floating point numbers into their equivalent unsigned integer form and vice versa (i.e., for debugging IEEE formats).

-TODO: allow input using binary/octal/hexadecimal formats, e.g. with a `0b` or `0x` prefix.
-Note also that bitwise operators are not yet supported.

 ### Commands